As far as Irish patron saints go, St Patrick gets all the attention. He’s a man. Enough said.

 https://www.eventbrite.ie/e/st-brigids-day-celebration-regi…Consulate General of Ireland St Brigid’s Day Celebration

-Published by Margot McCuaig
+Published by Dr. Margot McCuaig

-View all posts by Margot McCuaig
+View all posts by Dr. Margot McCuaig